Tibetan script: Extended vowel marks and modifiers

+Consonant clusters

+In addition to the use of supplementary graphemes, the rules for constructing consonant clusters are amended, allowing any character to occupy the superscript or subscript position, negating the need for the prescript and postscript positions.

 Romanization and transliteration

 Romanization and transliteration of the Tibetan script is the representation of the Tibetan script in the Latin script.
 Multiple Romanization and transliteration systems have been created in recent years, but do not fully represent the true phonetic sound.
 While the Wylie transliteration system is widely used to Romanize Standard Tibetan, others include the Library of Congress system and the IPA-based transliteration (Jacques 2012).

 Below is a table with Tibetan letters and different Romanization and transliteration system for each letter, listed below systems are: Wylie transliteration (W), Tibetan pinyin (TP), Dzongkha phonetic (DP), ALA-LC Romanization (A) and THL Simplified Phonetic Transcription (THL).

 Input method and keyboard layout

 Tibetan

 The first version of Microsoft Windows to support the Tibetan keyboard layout is MS Windows Vista.
 The layout has been available in Linux since September 2007.
 In Ubuntu 12.04, one can install Tibetan language support through Dash / Language Support / Install/Remove Languages, the input method can be turned on from Dash / Keyboard Layout, adding Tibetan keyboard layout.
 The layout applies the similar layout as in Microsoft Windows.

-Mac OS-X introduced Tibetan Unicode support with OS-X version 10.5 and later, now with three different keyboard layouts available: Tibetan-Wylie, Tibetan QWERTY and Tibetan-Otani.
+Mac OS X introduced Tibetan Unicode support in version 10.5, now with three different keyboard layouts available: Tibetan-Wylie, Tibetan QWERTY and Tibetan-Otani.